sadhzz/super-store-sales-analysis-visualization/README.md

 # super-store-sales-analysis-visualization

-Store Sales Analytics : Store sales insights and dashboard An intractive data visualization built to explore the Super Store sales data - focusing on their products, customer behavior, their worldwide market, profits.
+Store Sales Analytics : Store sales insights and dashboard

+An interactive data visualization built to explore the Super Store sales data - focusing on their products, customer behavior, their worldwide market, profits.
 Number of returned products.

 The dashboard was built using the following tools and technologies:
 1.Power BI Desktop- Data visualization tool for report creation